lmapii/run-clang-format/readme.md

 > The "pretty" output is only available for the `-v` log level, for any other log level the tool will switch to a debug-style output.
 This kind of output is not optimized for being redirected to a file since the progress bar will rewrite previous lines.
 Use the `-vv` debug option instead.

-* `-vv` switchs to the log level "debug", providing timestamps and a purely sequential output: No lines are being overwritten, each message is logged to a new line.
+* `-vv` switches to the log level "debug", providing timestamps and a purely sequential output: No lines are being overwritten, and each message is logged to a new line.

 * `-vvv` and above switch to the log level "trace", which can contain even more (probably irrelevant) messages.
 This is intended mainly for debugging the tool in case you find issues.

 To turn off any kind of output except for error messages, use the `--quiet` option.
-This overwrite the `--verbosity` level.
+This overwrites the `--verbosity` level.

 ## Speeding up the execution

 By default, the tool will process each resolved path one by one.
 This can be rather slow for large projects.
-The command-line option `-j, --jobs` allows to specify the number of jobs that should be used for formatting.
+The command-line option `-j, --jobs` allows specifying the number of jobs that should be used for formatting.

 * If specified without a value, e.g., `run_clang_format format.json -j`, then all available logical cores will be used for formatting.
 * If specified *with* a value, e.g., `run_clang_format format.json -j 3`, then the tool will only spawn as many jobs as specified.